jhalterman/concurrentunit/README.md

 ## Examples

-Block the main thread while waiting for an assertion in a worker thread and resume after completion:
+Perform an assertion from a worker thread while blocking the main thread until `resume` is called:

 ```java
 @Test